Inverse Kinematics Tool Properties

-The IK tool has a series of different modes available in the Tool Properties view.
+The IK tool has a series of different modes and options available in the Tool Properties view.

 Enabled by default, this mode lets you click on any bone in a character and move it without having to select the actual layer.